-Pero's Bridge is a pedestrian footbridge that spans Bristol's floating harbour, and was named in honour of Pero Jones, who came to live in Bristol as the slave of John Pinney.
+Pero's Bridge is a pedestrian footbridge that spans Bristol's floating harbour, and was named in honour of Pero Jones, an enslaved African who lived in Bristol.

 The bridge was designed by the Irish artist Eilis O'Connell, in conjunction with Ove Arup & Partners engineers and opened in 1999.
 Composed of three spans, the outer two are fixed and the central section can be raised to allow tall boats to pass along the floating harbour.
 The most distinctive features of the bridge are the pair of horn-shaped sculptures which act as counterweights for the lifting section.

 Remembering Bristol's link to slavery

 In 1765, at the age of just 12, Pero Jones was bought by wealthy enslaver, plantation owner and sugar merchant, John Pinney to work on his Mountravers plantation in Nevis.
 In 1784 he accompanied the Pinney family in their move from Nevis to Bristol, where they lived in the Georgian House.
 Pero was personal servant to John Pinney and served for 32 years.
 The bridge was named in commemoration of one enslaved person who lived and died in the city.

 The bridge today

 Now, Pero's Bridge is a popular meeting point and an integral part of the Harbourside, linking the bars, restaurants and attractions that surround Millennium Square, including the Bristol Aquarium and We The Curious, to the cobbles and leafy sanctuary of the Old City, home to the comtemporary arts centre Arnolfini and the tranquil Queen Square.

 |Open (1 Jan 2023 - 31 Dec 2023)|